bdfinlayson/textula/README.md

 ### Acceptance Criteria

 * Program creates new games
+* Players can move between rooms and have their location updated
+* Players can interact with the game environment in simple ways
-* Program allows users to dynamically add new objects, scenarios, players to the game
+* Program allows users to dynamically add new objects, rooms, players to the game
 * Program allows users to play the game at any point in the development process